jonpither/.emacs.d/README.markdown

-This is my portable .emacs.d, including ELPA installed packages.
+This is my portable .emacs.d, including MELPA installed packages.